Sigma model renormalisation group flows, singularities and some remarks on cosmology: RG flows, cosmology and some remarks

 To probe an application to cosmology from the results we have described so far, the main assumption that one has to make is that after the universe emerges from the quantum epoch, described by a theory of quantum gravity, and enters its geometric phase, described by general relativity type of theory, it satisfies a flow equation like (\ref{fl1}).
+Again note that (\ref{fl1}) does not exhibit a cosmological constant.

 This assumption alone allows for solutions that are shrinking (or expanding) Ricci solitons.
 More generally, it allows for solutions spacetimes with a positive (or negative) cosmological constant.
 So far, we have described Ricci solitons in the context of manifolds of Euclidean signature but all the equations and arguments that do not involve limits, and so rely on the positive definiteness property of norms, extend to manifolds with Lorentzian signatures.
 In particular, the key argument that Ricci solitons can either been seen as solutions of (\ref{fl1}) or as solutions of (\ref{steadsol}) is valid for manifolds with Lorentzian signature.
 In particular, de-Sitter space, which is the typical solution that describes an expanding universe and with positive cosmological constant, is a solution of RG flow equation (\ref{fl1}), exhibiting a singularity at the IR.